classicemmaeasy/Langchain-Chatbot-App/README.md

 ![Logo](https://av-eks-lekhak.s3.amazonaws.com/media/__sized__/article_images/5_83DdPYD-thumbnail_webp-600x300.webp)

-I can use any llm for the backend, since langchain support any  variety of llm

-also groq model because it is free

 *Prompt is the first step in the chain, it takes dictionary of parameters and returns a string.
 In this case we are using `ChatPromptTemplate` to create custom prompt template.
 It takes tuples, where the first element is the role of themessage and the second element is the content of the message.